 We were incorporated pursuant to the laws of England and Wales as Achilles TX Limited in November 2020.
 In November 2020, following our incorporation, we incorporated Achilles Therapeutics Holdings Limited pursuant to the laws of England and Wales as our wholly owned subsidiary.
-Achilles Therapeutics Limited was incorporated under the laws of England and Wales in May 2016, under the name Achilles TX Limited.
-In October 2016, Achilles TX Limited changed its name to Achilles Therapeutics Limited.
-Achilles Therapeutics Limited has one wholly-owned subsidiary, Achilles Therapeutics US, Inc.
+Achilles Therapeutics Limited was incorporated under the laws of England and Wales in May 2016, under the name AchillesTX Limited.
+In October 2016, AchillesTX Limited changed its name to Achilles Therapeutics Limited.
+In January 2021, Achilles Therapeutics Limited changed its name to Achilles Therapeutics UK Limited.
+Prior to the completion of our corporate reorganization, Achilles Therapeutics UK Limited, had one wholly-owned subsidiary, Achilles Therapeutics US, Inc.

-Pursuant to the terms of a corporate reorganization, to be effected prior to the completion of this offering, all shareholders of Achilles Therapeutics Limited will exchange each of the shares held by them for equivalent shares (both in terms of number and class but with a nominal value per share of £1.20) in Achilles TX Limited and, as a result, Achilles Therapeutics Limited will become a wholly owned subsidiary of Achilles TX Limited.
-Subsequently, Achilles TX Limited will sell all of the shares in Achilles Therapeutics Limited to Achilles Therapeutics Holdings Limited for newly issued ordinary shares of £1.00 each in Achilles Therapeutics Holdings Limited will become a wholly owned subsidiary of Achilles Therapeutics Holdings Limited and Achilles Therapeutics US, Inc. will become an indirect, wholly-owned subsidiary of Achilles Therapeutics Holdings Limited.
-Following this, Achilles Therapeutics Limited will transfer Achilles Therapeutics US, Inc. to Achilles Therapeutics Holdings Limited by way of a dividend in specie.
-Subsequently, we intend to re-register Achilles TX Limited as a public limited company and rename it as Achilles Therapeutics plc, adopt the Articles (which are in a form appropriate for a public limited company) and reorganize our share capital to two classes of ordinary shares: ordinary shares and Class A ordinary shares, each with a nominal value of £ See "Corporate Reorganization" for more information.
+Pursuant to the terms of a corporate reorganization effected in December 2020, all shareholders of Achilles Therapeutics UK Limited (then named Achilles Therapeutics Limited) exchanged each of the shares held by them for equivalent shares (both in terms of number and class but with a nominal value per share of £1.20) in Achilles TX Limited and, as a result: (i) the shareholders of Achilles Therapeutics UK Limited became shareholders in Achilles TX Limited; (ii) Achilles Therapeutics UK Limited became a wholly owned subsidiary of Achilles TX Limited; and (iii) Achilles Therapeutics US, Inc. became an indirect, wholly-owned subsidiary of Achilles TX Limited was re-registered as a public limited company and was renamed as Achilles Therapeutics plc.
+Following this, Achilles Therapeutics plc sold the entire issued share capital of Achilles Therapeutics UK Limited to Achilles Therapeutics Holdings Limited for two newly issued ordinary shares of £1.00 each in the capital of Achilles Therapeutics Holdings Limited and, as a result, Achilles Therapeutics UK Limited became a wholly owned subsidiary of Achilles Therapeutics Holdings Limited and, as a result, Achilles Therapeutics US, Inc. became an indirect, wholly-owned subsidiary of Achilles Therapeutics Holdings Limited and, as a result, Achilles Therapeutics US, Inc. became a wholly-owned subsidiary of Achilles Therapeutics Holdings Limited and, as a result, Achilles Therapeutics US, Inc. became a wholly-owned subsidiary of Achilles Therapeutics Holdings Limited.
+Following this, Achilles Therapeutics UK Limited distributed the entire issued share capital of Achilles Therapeutics US, Inc. to Achilles Therapeutics Holdings Limited.
+Upon completion of this offering we will adopt the Articles (which are in a form appropriate for a public limited company listed on Nasdaq) and reorganize our share capital to two classes of ordinary shares: ordinary shares and Class A ordinary shares, each with a nominal value of £0.001.
+See "Corporate reorganization" beginning on page 108 f